What We Do

 - Enable existing educational activities to become more inclusive for young people who are financially disadvantaged, have special educational needs, have a disability, have mental health issues or are otherwise marginalised.
 This can include the adaptation or provision of buildings and equipment.

 To be eligible groups must be supporting young people under the age of 25 who live in the Saffron Walden area including Linton, Steeple Bumpstead, Great Bardfield, Clavering and Great Chesterford.
-Please see this map for the exact area.

 Our funding must not be a substitute for usual state education finance, but it can supplement it.